swisschain/Lykke-HftApi-Docs/source/includes/_private-api.md

 This group method requires API Key Authentication.

+If you would like to create your API key, please sign up in [here](https://wallet.lykke.com/?utm_source=github&utm_medium=api_doc&utm_campaign=api_documentation) and start trading with Lykke!.
+If you need a step by step guide you may check our Help Center in [here](https://support.lykke.com/hc/en-us/articles/360000552605-How-do-I-create-an-API-Wallet-).

 ## Get the current balance

 Get the current balance from the API Key account.